tikcash233/tikcash/backend/README.md

 `src/config.js` centralises env parsing + simple validation.
 It supplies defaults for dev only and will throw in production if required values are missing (fast fail instead of half‑broken runtime).

 Key exported values: `PORT`, `DATABASE_URL`, `JWT_SECRET`, `PAYSTACK_SECRET_KEY`, `PUBLIC_APP_URL`, `CORS_ORIGINS`.

+### Backblaze B2 Storage
+- Profile picture uploads now go to Backblaze B2 using the S3-compatible API (Supabase storage is no longer used and previously uploaded images are not migrated).
+- Required env vars: `BACKBLAZE_KEY_ID`, `BACKBLAZE_APPLICATION_KEY`, `BACKBLAZE_REGION`, `BACKBLAZE_BUCKET_NAME` (bucket `tikcashprofilepictures` is used in production).
+- Optional overrides:
+   - `BACKBLAZE_ENDPOINT`: custom S3 endpoint URL if you prefer a vanity domain or region alias.
+   - `BACKBLAZE_PUBLIC_BASE_URL`: if you serve the bucket via CDN or custom domain, set this so returned profile URLs use that host.
+- Files are stored under `<userId>/<creator_X_timestamp.ext>` allowing per-user cleanup.
+- Deleting a profile picture removes the object from Backblaze and nulls the DB column.

 ### Minimal Mental Model
 - Put secrets in environment variables.